David Ezra Okonşar

-David Ezra Okonşar ([oˈkonʃaɾ]; born 20 October 1961) is a Turkish–Belgian pianist, composer, conductor, writer and educator.
+David Ezra Okonşar ([oˈkonʃaɾ]; born 20 October 1961) is a Turkish–Belgian pianist, composer, conductor, writer, and educator.
 He was previously known as "Mehmet Okonşar".

 Biography

-David Ezra Okonşar was born in Istanbul (Turkey) with the first name "Mehmet" and lived in Paris during his first schooling.
-He started studying piano at the Hacettepe University Ankara State Conservatory, with Nimet Karatekin and Necil Kazım Akses.
-Thanks to the rich resources the Ankara Conservatory then possessed and the Médiatheque of the Centre Culturel Français d'Ankara, he grew up studying the music of Pierre Boulez, Edgard Varèse, Olivier Messiaen and Pierre Schaeffer, composers who would have a strong influence on him.
+David Ezra Okonşar was born in Istanbul (Turkey) with the first name Mehmet, and lived in Paris during his early schooling.
+He began to study piano at the Hacettepe University Ankara State Conservatory with Nimet Karatekin and Necil Kazım Akses.
+Thanks to the rich resources the Ankara Conservatory then possessed and the Médiatheque of the Centre Culturel Français d'Ankara, Okonşar grew up studying the music of Pierre Boulez, Edgard Varèse, Olivier Messiaen, and Pierre Schaeffer, composers who would have a strong influence over him.

-After about a year and half studying at the Ankara Conservatory, the family moved to Belgium where he entered the class of Jean-Claude Vanden Eynden at the Brussels Royal Conservatory of Music.
+After about a year-and-a-half studying at the Ankara Conservatory, the family moved to Belgium, where Okonşar entered the class of Jean-Claude Vanden Eynden at the Brussels Royal Conservatory of Music.
 Vanden Eynden, who was to entirely re-shape the keyboard technique of Okonşar, is a dedicated follower of the style of Eduardo del Pueyo.

 The keyboard technique of del Pueyo and Vanden Eynden is based on the work of Marie Jaëll, a pupil of Franz Liszt.

-A change of Government in Turkey and the political turbulence of 1977 forced the Okonşar family to return to Ankara.
-Back at the Ankara Conservatory he was put in the class of Gülay Uğurata for piano and of Nevit Kodallı for musical composition.
-Okonşar did not attend either class with much assiduity.
+A change of government in Turkey and the political turbulence of 1977 forced the Okonşar family to return to Ankara.
+Back at the Ankara Conservatory, Okonşar was enrolled in the class of Gülay Uğurata for piano and of Nevit Kodallı for musical composition.
+Okonşar did not attend either class with much consistency.

-During this period he was connected on both a friendly and a professional basis with the pianist and conductor Selman Ada.
-From this friendship he learned the basics of the keyboard principles of Pierre Sancan of whom Selman Ada has been a student.
+During this period, Okonşar was connected on both a friendly and a professional basis with the pianist and conductor Selman Ada.
+From this friendship, he learned the basics of the keyboard principles of Pierre Sancan, of whom Selman Ada has been a student.

-His first important recital took place in 1979.
-The program included Préludes by Messiaen and the Pictures of an Exhibition by Mussorgsky.
+Okonşar's first important recital took place in 1979: the program included Préludes by Messiaen and the Pictures of an Exhibition by Mussorgsky.